It’s plain to see that we’re all in on inbound call leads.

 Without call tracking how do you know how many call leads your PPC campaign generated last month?
 Or more importantly the return on investment?

-This allows you to track and record the amount of calls generated from a specific channel.
+This allows you to track and record the number of calls generated from a specific channel.

 It provides you with instant access to the overall performance of a particular marketing source and allows you to calculate a more definite ROI.